Talk to a Fyle Specialist

 What Are Real-Time Credit Card Feeds?

-Fyle’s real-time credit card feeds directly integrate with credit card networks like Visa, Mastercard, and American Express to bring transaction data directly to your expense management system as soon as a business credit card is swiped.
+Fyle’s real-time credit card feeds directly integrate with credit card networks like Visa and Mastercard to bring transaction data directly to your expense management system as soon as a business credit card is swiped.
 This means accountants don't have to wait for bank statements to arrive or chase employees for receipts.

 The following details are made available in Fyle as soon as an employee swipes their card: